 Friendly for all Ages/Skill Levels: 3.
 Since the ball always has to be hit with an upward trajectory, we found that it made it relatively easy for most groups!
 The one limitation we found was that since the ball is small, some of our more reflex challenged friends had a hard time keeping track of the ball (poor chaps, they tried so hard).
 There are also many ways to add complexity for more competitive groups, but it’s still a great game that kids could hop in and play as well!

 Fair Pricing: 5.
 The durability and materials that go into Shaka Ball justify the price.
 Not only are the paddles awesome, but the Shaka Center, and boundary lines are all made of quality materials as we have mentioned multiple times above.
 This will be a game that lasts through many beach days, and is fun to have at any event.
-Currently priced at $55.00 on Amazon, if you want to upgrade to $67.00 you can also get a fun Shaka Ball beach towel to take along with you on your beach day outings!
+Currently priced at $69.00 on Amazon, sometimes they also have the option to upgrade and you can also get a fun Shaka Ball beach towel to take along with you on your beach day outings!